 Here are the top five main differences between a dugong and the manatee:

 - Appearance: Dugongs and manatees are very similar in appearance, with no dorsal fin, and snouts to feed on the ocean floor.
 Saying this, manatees have a unique cervical vertebrae of only seven, whereas all other mammals have seven.

 - Size: Dugongs are much smaller, growing to 9 feet long and up to one metric ton, whilst manatees grow up to 13 feet long and up to 500kg.

-- Habitat: Dugongs are found in the Indian Ocean and the West Pacific Ocean, as well as Australian waters.
+- Habitat: Dugongs are found in the Indian Ocean and the West Pacific Ocean, as well as Australian waters and mangroves.
 Manatees enjoy coastal and similar waters to dugongs, and habitat areas such as Florida, West Africa, Amazon Basin, and the Gulf of Mexico.